One of the most common things a website owner will hear when trying to troubleshoot a problem is a request to “clear the browser cache”.

 What is a Cache?

 The cache (pronounced like “cash”) is a collection of frequently-used data.
 What caching does is enable a website to load more quickly by storing data most likely to be needed in a separate and easily accessible place.
 You can think of it like a library with a section of popular books.
-If visitors are going to frequently be checking out and checking in the same few books, you will be able to allow more patrons to quickly check out books if you store the popular ones near the checkout in their own special pile, rather than having to look them up and search for them in the large stacks all the time.
-In the same way, cached files are kept separately so that they can be loaded quickly each time a user takes action, the assumption being that they are going to be needed.
+If visitors frequently check out and check in the same few books, you will be able to allow more patrons to quickly check out books if you store the popular ones near the checkout in their own special pile, rather than having to look them up and search for them in the large stacks all the time.
+In the same way, cached files are kept separately so that they are loaded quickly each time a user takes action, the assumption being that they are going to be needed.
 The cache becomes the first place to check when finding any file.
 As a result, when a user loads a webpage for the very first time, it will usually take a bit longer than on subsequent visits, because some of the content gets saved in a cache.

 The browser chooses what to put in the cache according to the Cache-Control and ETag headers.